 \section{Threats to Validity}

 Below, we discuss threats to the study validity and the strategies we applied to mitigate these threats, based on literature guidelines~\cite{wohlin2012experimentation}.

-\textit{Construct Validity}: One possible threat is the mono-operation bias caused by having only one factor of network bandwidth, computational configuration (RAM/CPU), Early Exiting point, and Partitioning point.
-The mobile-edge network bandwidth of 200 Mbps and edge-cloud network bandwidth of 1 Mbps was used to simulate the close and distant proximity of mobile-edge and edge-cloud environment, respectively based on earlier work~\cite{nan2023large,zhang2023effect,suryavansh2019tango,fiandrino2019openleon,andres2018openleon}.
-The computational simulations of MEC tiers are also based on previous studies~\cite{dimolitsas2023multi,duan2021joint,kunas2023optimizing,qian2019lg}.
-Variations in the network bandwidths and the computational resources can impact the end-to-end inference latency for the deployment strategies.
-In a previous study~\cite{portabales2020dockemu}, Docker containers running on a server are used to simulate several resource-constrained tiers in a realistic IOT framework.
-This is similar to what we did for simulating the resource-constrained tiers (i.e., mobile and edge) in our study.
+\textit{Construct Validity}: One possible threat is the mono-operation bias caused by having only one factor of computational configuration (RAM/CPU), Early Exiting point, and the Partitioning point.
+The Mobile-Edge network bandwidth of 200 Mbps and Edge-Cloud network bandwidth of 1 Mbps were used to simulate the close and distant proximity of Mobile-Edge and Edge-Cloud environment, respectively, based on earlier work~\cite{nan2023large,zhang2023effect,suryavansh2019tango,fiandrino2019openleon,andres2018openleon} for testing deployment strategies on a range of samples in RQ1-5.
+We further expand our analysis to include additional experiments evaluating deployment strategies on a single largest input sample under a broader range of commonly used bandwidth settings (1, 10, 50, 100, 150, and 200 Mbps) across both Mobile-Edge and Edge-Cloud networks~\cite{alqarni2023odm,cui2024latency,zhuang2024decc,cui2024latency,nan2023large,zhang2023effect} in RQ6.
+The additional findings in RQ6 results (Section~\ref{sec:rq6}) allow us to provide a more comprehensive understanding of the latency performance trade-offs under varying bandwidth conditions and emphasize the impact of bandwidth on deployment strategies.
+The computational simulations of Mobile, Edge, and Cloud tiers are also based on previous studies~\cite{dimolitsas2023multi,duan2021joint,kunas2023optimizing,preuveneers2019towards}.
+Variations in the computational resources can impact the end-to-end inference latency for the deployment strategies.